moikorg/sonnenbattery/README.md

 # sonnenbattery
-Reads out the data from the sonnen battery and writes it to the DB (sqlite3)
+Reads out the data from the sonnen battery and writes it to the DB and MQTT